JuliAlchemDev/FM-four-card-features/README.md

 - I initialized a new repository and submitted the project.
 - I cleaned up the README file and removed source files that I wouldn’t use.
 - I studied the design system in Figma and prepared custom CSS properties, carefully choosing reusable and consistent naming conventions.

--link styles to html, download and preload fonts(have and warning in the browser, it says: link preload but not used... i'll face it next ).
-- next step export images sizes from figma for different screens.
-So i checked all images sizes in a design and it use the same on over all sreens.
-So for better organization i put muy ingages in asssets folder.
-Now i can go to anilize design layout and start with semantic html and bem naming.
-Add some accessibilyti features like  aria-labelledby for secions.
-Note: Use aria-labelledby when:
+- Linked styles to the HTML and downloaded the project fonts.
+  I also added **preload** for performance, but the browser shows a warning:
+  *“The resource was preloaded but not used…”* — I’ll revisit and fix that later.

+- Exported image assets from Figma.
+  After checking the design, I noticed all screen sizes use the same image dimensions,
+  so for better organization, I placed all images inside the **assets** folder.

+- Analyzed the design layout and started building the structure with **semantic HTML** and **BEM naming**.

+- Added some **accessibility features**, such as `aria-labelledby` for sections.
-There’s visible text (like a heading, caption, or label) that already describes the element.
+  **Note:** Use `aria-labelledby` when there’s visible text (like a heading, caption, or label) that already describes the element.

+- Prepared **media queries** for the next design phase.

+- Used `::before` pseudo-element and `overflow` to style the cards.
+  Had some challenges recreating the exact **shadow styles** from Figma,
+  so I decided to adjust them on my own for a balanced visual result.